-- Streamline the Quest laboratory denial review and response process including access to Quest's portal for working electronic inquiries (e-Trailers) related to coding, payors or patient demographics. - Review of the Quest contract with revision to the reimbursement methodology for private pay patients. - Additional NextGen system training for providers and Quest staff. - Additional diagnosis training for providers to meet medical necessity and coverage guidelines.
+- Streamline the Quest laboratory denial review and response process including access to Quest's portal for working electronic inquiries (e-Trailers) related to coding, payors or patient demographics.
+Completed as stated with activities split between Central Billing Office and Health Information Management staff - Review of the Quest contract with revision to the reimbursement methodology for private pay patients.
+Completed as stated.
+Revised language was drafted and submitted and is being reviewed by Quest. - Additional NextGen system training for providers and Quest staff.
+Training was completed as stated - Additional diagnosis training for providers to meet medical necessity and coverage guidelines.
+Software purchased to implement medical necessity checks in NextGen to meet this need.
+Implementation is pending.